xqhuynh/portfolio-final/README.md

 ## Description

 This project was created to showcase my personal portfolio.
+The goal was to keep it simple and consise.

 ## Screen Shot